ECOPREACHER

 The Gospels tell the story of powerful men in religion and politics condemning Jesus to death by crucifixion.
 Driven by the lust for domination, wealth, and control, these leaders decided to end Jesus’s life in order to silence his message of justice, non-violent civil disobedience, and non-compliance with oppression.
 The trial by the religious leaders followed by the trial in the imperial Roman court set off the series of events that would culminate in Jesus’s suffering and death.

 Driven by the lust for power, wealth, and control, the fossil fuel industry has decided that their profits are worth more than the pain and suffering from environmental collapse.
-In 2023, carbon dioxide levels in the atmosphere reached 418 ppm (parts per million) as global temperatures rose 1.1 degrees Celsius (1.9 degrees Fahrenheit) compared to pre-industrial levels.
+Recent measurements show atmospheric CO₂ concentrations have surpassed 429 parts per million (ppm) as of February 2026, a level higher than at any point in human history.
+The global average temperature for the winter period from December 2025 to February 2026 ranked among the highest ever recorded.
 These levels are setting off climate tipping points that are rapidly becoming unstoppable.
 From wildfires consuming vast swaths of land, to super-charged weather events devastating communities, to coral reef die-offs and loss of natural lands, suffering and death is widespread.

 Prayer for mercy